Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 - **Anomaly detection.** It automatically detects performance anomalies.
 - **Troubleshooting.** It helps you diagnose problems in the running app.
 - **Telemetry.** It collects information about how users are using the app and allows you to easily track custom events.
-- **Solving an on-premises visibility gap.** The on-premises solution didn't have APM.
-Application Insights provides easy integration with the application platform and code.

 Azure Monitor is a comprehensive suite of monitoring tools that collect data from various Azure services.
 For more information, see: